 But if you absolutely must make an important decision while in any of these vulnerable states, eat something first.
 Remember the impact that a simple meal had on the Israeli judges in granting parole.

 9. Put the decision in perspective.

-Consider that this world is not our real home.
+Remember that this world isn’t our real home.
 Ask yourself, Will this decision matter a year from now?
 5 years?
 In eternity?
-If the decision is not that important, avoid wasting precious time and energy.
+If the decision isn’t that important, avoid wasting precious time and energy.
 Make a decision that is “good enough,” rather than perfect.
-(Read why here.)

 10. Consider your first gut reaction.

-Anxiety and fear can prevent us from taking definitive steps forward, resulting in indecision, procrastination, and avoidance.
-But not making a decision is also a decision.
-If you care about the outcome, it is better to make a decision than leaving things to chance.
+For some people, anxiety and fear about outcomes can lead to analysis paralysis.
+But remember that not making a decision is also a decision.
+If you truly care about the outcome, it’s better to make a decision, rather than leave things to chance.